Tips for engaging boys and older people in menstrual health learning (an “IMHER ASKS” video interview)

 Edited by Dhwani Kharel (IMHER student research assistant)

-In this third segment of IMHER’s interview series with female-focused innovators around the world, Hyasintha Ntuyeko offers advice to those seeking to increase awareness about menstrual health in their communities.
+In these next two segments of IMHER’s interview series with female-focused innovators around the world, Hyasintha Ntuyeko offers advice to those seeking to increase awareness about menstrual health in their communities.
 She discusses this topic with reference to her work in Tanzania, and addresses various approaches that have allowed her organization to incorporate men and boys into learning initiatives around puberty and MHM.

 Along the way, she provides a number of practical tips about how to make awareness campaigns and classroom curricula more gender – and generation – inclusive, even when there might be some initial resistance to open discussion of menstrual hygiene in a given community.